kmingk/LearnGit/readme.txt

 ee
 ff
 gg
-Create new branch is quick
+Create new branch is quick & simple